A Comprehensive Guide to Capturing & Organizing All Your Ideas

 To make the access easier, create a shortcut of your ideas file on each of the devices that you plan to use.

 Once you have done this, you are all set to start capturing your ideas in your notebook.
 So, from hereon, whenever any idea, no matter how far-fetched, half-baked or silly, strikes you, make sure that you add it to your very own “idea file”.
 One of the most efficient ways that have worked flawlessly in the past is to dictate anything that strikes your fancy on to the Evernote “idea file” notebook through your phone, but if you happen to be using the computer at that time, directly type it into the Evernote notebook that you can keep open while working.
 Another rare way to capture your ideas is through email where you can email the idea to yourself using your Evernote email id and create a note via email.
 Initially you would have to come up with more than one quick ways to quickly add notes to your “idea file”, but the most important thing is to have a handy tool around you all the time, so that you can add each and every idea to your idea file in a consistent fashion.
+Even, it is important to create meeting notes whenever you are preparing for a meeting, so, you will never miss discussing important points.

 A spreadsheet of your ideas